Atavic/ghacks-user.js/README.md

-# atomGit user.js for Firefox and its derivitives
+# atomGit user.js for Firefox and its derivatives

 this is a security and privacy centric user.js file for Firefox and its derivitives